Professor of Law

 - LLM, 2003, New York University School of Law

 - JD, 1996, University of Chicago Law School

 Professor Fleischer teaches and writes in the areas of individual taxation, federal estate and gift tax, and tax-exempt organizations.

 Fleischer joined the USD School of Law faculty in 2013.
 She has also taught as a tenured or tenure-track professor at the University of Colorado Law School and the University of Illinois College of Law, and as an acting assistant professor at NYU Law School (where she served as assistant editor of the Tax Law Review).
 Before entering academia, Fleischer practiced as an estate planner at Shaw Pittman LLP and as a litigator at the Institute for Justice, a Washington, D.C.-based public interest group, which piqued her interest in charitable giving.
 She also clerked for Judge Morris Sheppard Arnold of the Eight Circuit in Little Rock, Arkansas.

 Honors and Affiliations

-Fleischer’s publications include "Charitable Giving and Utilitarianism: Problems and Priorities," 89 Indiana Law Journal 1485 (2014); “Equality of Opportunity and the Charitable Tax Subsidies” in 91 Boston University Law Review 601 (2011); “Theorizing the Charitable Tax Subsidies: The Role of Distributive Justice” in 87 Washington University (St. Louis) Law Review 505 (2010); “Generous to a Fault?
+Fleischer's publications include “Libertarianism and the Charitable Tax Subsidies” in 56 Boston College Law Review (forthcoming 2015); “Charitable Giving and Utilitarianism: Problems and Priorities” in 89 Indiana Law Journal 1485 (2014); “Equality of Opportunity and the Charitable Tax Subsidies” in 91 Boston University Law Review 601 (2011); “Theorizing the Charitable Tax Subsidies: The Role of Distributive Justice” in 87 Washington University Law Review 505 (2010); “Generous to a Fault?
 Fair Shares and Charitable Giving” in 93 Minnesota Law Review 165 (2008); and “Charitable Contributions in an Ideal Estate Tax” in 60 Tax Law Review 263 (2007).